Lartu/ldpl-docs/README.md

+# Important Note:

+This is the OLD pre-4.3 LDPL documentation.
+The new documentation is hosted [here](https://github.com/Lartu/ldpl/tree/master/docs).
+Thank you!

 # Introduction

 The **LDPL Community** has compiled this document with the desire to teach and standardize the LDPL programming language.